-6. The RDMA-Capable Protocol guarantees data integrity.
-(For example, for TCP, iWARP includes a CRC-enhanced framing layer (called MPA) on top of TCP; and for InfiniBand, the CRCs are included in the Reliable Connection mode.)
+6. RCP guarantees data integrity.
+(For example, iWARP includes a CRC-enhanced framing layer called MPA on top of TCP; and for InfiniBand, the CRCs are included in the Reliable Connection mode.)
 For this reason, iSCSI header and data digests are negotiated to "None" for iSCSI/iSER sessions.